vicentesousa/DCO1020/README.md

 - Install and configure the whole 5G System with docker-compose

 **Entrega:**
-- Defined in  the previous hands-ons.
+- Defined in the previous hands-on.

+-->

 <!--
 ## UNIDADE III